-The Surface Laptop Go looks like a rather nifty device, being only 15.69mm slim and hitting the scales at 1.1kg.
+The Surface Laptop Go is a rather nifty device, being only 15.69mm slim and hitting the scales at 1.1kg.

 The MacBook Arm is expected to weigh less than 1kg, and could be impressively slim thanks to the Arm architecture.
 We don’t expect to see any big changes to the MacBook design, but it’s possible Apple will opt for a slimmer bezel to create a near edge-to-edge display.

 The Surface Laptop Go will also see a full-sized keyboard, with keys featuring full 1.3mm travel.
 For contrast, NotebookCheck claims the MacBook Arm will be fitted with Apple’s controversial Butterfly keyboard, which seems an odd decision since recent MacBooks have been upgraded with the scissor-switch keyboard.